joyofsoftware/joyofsoftware.github.io/docs/_posts/2024-08-15-nist-post-quantum-encryption.md

 FIPS 205 - another digital signature standard based on Stateless Hash-Based Digital Signature Algorithm (SLH-DSA).
 FIPS 205 while slower than FIPS 204 uses a different mathematical approach and is valuable as a backup standard.

 A fourth standard is expected later this year with additional standards providing backup algorithms in development.
+NIST is strongly encouraging wide adoption of the newly released standards.

 Note: while the common public-key cryptographic systems are susceptible to quantum computing attacks, there is no similar quantum speed-up that affects other types of cryptography including the very popular symmetric-key Advanced Encryption Standard (AES).